cedx/which.js/README.md

 Find the instances of an executable in the system path, in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [TypeScript](https://www.typescriptlang.org).

+> This library is packaged as [ECMAScript modules](https://nodejs.org/api/esm.html).

 ## Documentation
 - [User guide](https://dev.belin.io/which.js)
 - [API reference](https://dev.belin.io/which.js/api)